binarykore/voyagefork/README.md

 * Used for URLs or Links that are submitted or posted in your App or Platforms ..
 * It uses regex to filter out http and https, (http|https) which will detect only the Hostname of the Domain ..

+&lt;
 ``
-&lt;
 $_string = preg_match_all(regex,string,match);
 switch(match[0]){
 case("www.google.com):
-//insert Google SVG Logo here.. break;
+//Insert Google SVG Logo here.. break;
 default:
-//return NULL..
+//Return NULL..
 break;
 }//
-&gt;
 ``